ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 {'bin_size': 60}}
 ```

-Consolidating your variables into an easy-to-access location should not be considered anything but essential.
+Consolidating your variables into an easy-to-access location is essential.
 </div>

 ## Trial #2